Instagram/LibCST/native/libcst/README.md

 A native extension to enable parsing of new Python grammar in LibCST.

 The extension is written in Rust, and exposed to Python using [PyO3](https://pyo3.rs/).
 This is packaged together with libcst, and can be imported from `libcst.native`.
-When the `LIBCST_PARSER_TYPE` environment variable is set to `native`, the LibCST APIs use this module for all parsing.
+By default the LibCST APIs use this module for all parsing.

 Later on, the parser library might be packaged separately as [a Rust crate](https://crates.io).
 Pull requests towards this are much appreciated.